-Hopefully, this list will help you decide on the right place to travel to in Japan for you.
-Or, at the very least, provide insight into places in Japan you have never heard about.
+There are so many places to visit in Japan and attractions that it’s impossible to get bored.
+To check off all the amazing things to do in Japan would take a lifetime, as there are so many unique places to visit.
+Hopefully, this list will help you decide where to travel to in Japan.
+Or, at the very least, provide insight into areas in Japan you have never heard about.
 From Japanese cities to ski towns, here is our ultimate list of destinations in Japan.

 Best Places to Visit in Japan – The Cities